taniabarkovskya/veel-next-task/README.md

 # Todo App

 This is a simple Todo application built with [Next.js](https://nextjs.org/) using the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).
+You can also check out demo [here](veel-next-task.vercel.app)!

 The app allows users to:

 - Fetch and display a list of todos
 - Add a new todo
 - Delete a todo
+- Update todo status
+- Edit todo title

 ## Technologies Used